sungheeyun/sungheeyun.github.io/_posts/2025-01-24-PST - Why do we live?.markdown

 even though I didn't consider myself his intellectual equal that time.

 This idea persisted until at least 2017, as I recall mentioning it during a phone conversation with my brother.
-It happened that, since 2015, I had become deeply interested in Buddha's teachings, not the Buddhism as a religion, but his original teachings he taught to help people overcome the (inevitable) suffering.
+It happened that, since 2015, I had become deeply interested in Buddha's teachings;
+not the Buddhism as a religion, but his original teachings he taught to help people overcome the (inevitable) suffering.
 As I explored concepts of mercy, compassion, nirvāna, enlightenment, and Anātman, these teachings transformed my life and eventually led me to nirvāna.
 During this period, influenced by Buddha's teachings, I concluded that life had no inherent meaning.
 I clearly understood and accepted the randomness of my existence.
-&mdash; After all, I resulted from the chance meeting of a particular sperm and egg.
+&mdash; After all, I resulted from the chance meeting of an egg with a random sperm.
 &mdash; But that was my misinterpretation.
 Well, misinterpretation or not, what mattered is what I have realized now regardless of his original teachings (below).

 While this element of chance is undeniable, I've recently come to understand that the meaning of life still exists.
-Few people (throughout human history) could and can understand this argument, but the conclusion that life has no inherent meaning is right, but at the same time wrong.
+Few people (throughout human history) could, can, and will be able to understand this argument, but the conclusion that life has no inherent meaning is right, but at the same time wrong.
 To be more precise,
-it's not not-right, nor not-wrong for the reasons for which I will lay down my arguments in the below paragraph.
+it's not not-right, nor not-wrong for the reasons that I will lay down in my arguments in the below paragraph.
 &ndash;
-It transcends the binary of right and wrong for reasons that defy verbal and logical articulation - here we encounter the limits of language to capture certain fundamental truths (as Wittgenstein insisted).
+It transcends the binary of right and wrong for reasons that defy verbal and logical articulation - here we encounter the limits of language to capture certain fundamental truths (as Wittgenstein pointed out).

 The fundamental error that I, and virtually everyone on the earth and throughout the human history, have made is asking